Project Information

 Project Overview

 In 2023, a rate analysis was performed that concluded that the Paradise Sewer Project needed to be entirely grant funded in order to be financially feasible for the rate payers.
 After completing the Basis of Design Report in 2024, the cost estimate for the Regionalization Project with input from the design engineer and contractor exceeded the amount of publicly available grant funds for projects of this nature.
 As a result of these reports and discussions with the State Water Board, it was determined that it is not financially feasible to proceed with the project with the regionalization option.
-In August 2025, Town Council made the decision to change the scope of analysis from a Regionalized Sewer System to a Local Wastewater Treatment Facility (WWTF).
+In January 2025, Town Council made the decision to change the scope of analysis from a Regionalized Sewer System to a Local Wastewater Treatment Facility (WWTF).

 Town staff are currently evaluating options for the WWTF location, in partnership with the Central Valley Regional Water Quality Control Board.
-Location selection will be dependent on several factors including treated effluent disposal, residuals management, land availability, and environmental impacts.
+Location selection will be dependent on several factors including treated effluent disposal, residuals management, land availability and environmental impacts.

 The Paradise Sewer Project Ad Hoc Committee was formed in January 2025 with the goal to increase project momentum while keeping the public apprised of project progress.
 The Ad Hoc Committee meets biweekly with the project team to assess opportunities and potential action.
 Mayor Steve Crowder and Councilmember Heidi Lange were appointed to the Sewer Project Ad Hoc Committee in January 2025.
 Additionally, Sewer Project updates are given monthly at Town Council meetings.